daomeow/feeture-films/README.md

 ## Team & Individual Goals
 - Solidify the use of React fundamentals and AJAX
-- Get a better handle on Cypress and understand how to test React components
+- Test React components by learning new testing paradigms
 - Create a multi-page UX using Router
 - Devote time to quality project planning